Price

 Flights

-We find the best prices for flights are often available 60 days before departure, but of course this varies greatly from route to route and year to year.
-We advise that you wait until this trip is confirmed before booking non-refundable and non-changeable flights.
+We find the best prices for flights are often available around 90 days before departure, but of course this varies greatly from route to route and year to year.
+You should wait until this trip is confirmed before you book non-refundable flights.
 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
 This program begins in Victoria Falls and ends in Cape Town.
 Please double-check our itinerary for the date by which you must arrive in Victoria Falls.
-You could also fly into nearby Livingstone if flights are cheaper.
+You may want to arrive in Africa one or more days early in case you have flight disruptions.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
-Your trip ends in Cape Town and you can depart any time on that final day.
-We do recommend adding on at least one extra day on the front and back of this trip.
+You can depart from Cape Town any time on the final day of the program, or stay longer to see more of the city.
+We recommend adding at least one extra day in both Victoria Falls and Cape Town before and after this program, respectively.

 Plugs and Converters

-There are two components to provide external power to your device: adapters and transformers.
-The adapter is the plug, adapting the prongs on a standard U.S. two to three-pronged power cord to match the prongs required by the local outlets.
-The transformer changes the local voltage to that required by your device.
-You will want to bring plug converters for Plug types G, M, D, and N. Their voltage is 220-230 Volts.
-U.S. outlets are 120V.
-Most new devices (phones and laptops) can handle the different voltage rates, but some devices only work on the U.S. standard of 120V.
-Check your device to see what voltage range it handles.
-Most transformer blocks will have an “Input” line that defines its voltage capacity.
-For example, “Input: 100-240V” means that it will work on voltages from 100V to 240V.
-If your transformer can’t handle the different voltage, you’ll need to purchase a voltage converter.
-You can find world regional voltage converters power packs at various vendors.
+There are two components to provide external power to your device: adapters and transformers (also called electrical converters).
+The adapter is for your device's plug, adapting the prongs on a standard U.S. two- to three-pronged power cord to fit the local outlets.
+The transformer/converter changes the local voltage to the voltage used in the U.S. You will want to bring plug adapters for plug types G, M, D, and N. The voltage used throughout Southern Africa is 220-230 Volts.
+(Standard U.S. electrical outlets are 120V.)
+Most new devices, including phones and laptops, are made to work with the different voltage rates, but some devices, like hair dryers, may only work on the U.S. standard of 120V.
+Check your device's plug or manual to see what voltage range it requires.
+Most transformer blocks will have an “Input” line that defines its voltage capacity; for example, “Input: 100-240V” means that it will work with voltages between 100V to 240V.
+If your device can’t handle the higher voltage, you’ll need to purchase a transformer/converter.
+You can find world transformers/converters online or at many retail stores in the travel section.

 Expectations